“Anis Mojgani shook the dust off me and everyone else in the audience with the beauty of his words.” —Saul Williams

 “Anis was AMAZING!
 He blew the roof off of this place and left kids excited and talking and wanting to start slam poetry clubs.
 He brought the largest voluntary audience for a writer/performer I’ve seen here in years, around 400 people.
 Kids who were indifferent to poetry have completely redefined their definitions; kids who love poetry are now besotted.
 He should speak at every high school and college in the country.” —Joel Thomas-Adams, after Mojgani visited Deerfield Academy

-Anis Mojgani the author of The Pocketknife Bible, Songs From Under The River, The Feather Room, and Over the Anvil We Stretch.
+Anis Mojgani the author of In the Pockets of Small Gods, The Pocketknife Bible, Songs From Under The River, The Feather Room, and Over the Anvil We Stretch.
 He is a two-time National Poetry Slam Champion and winner of the International World Cup Poetry Slam.
 A TEDx Speaker and former resident of the Oregon Literary Arts Writers-In-The-Schools program, his work has appeared on HBO, NPR, and in such journals as Rattle, Paper Darts, Forklift Ohio, and Used Furniture Review.

 Like much of Mojgani’s work, The Pocketknife Bible asks the reader to align one-self with rediscovering wonder.
 For the first time, Mojgani has given us a collection that combines his poems with his illustrations, at times using them to infuse and inform one another.
 The poems and pictures of The Pocketknife Bible climb through the child-like heart of its author to bring stories from the well that are enhanced by the imagery.
 This book is a celebration of childhood and family, or rather the mythology of what that entails, exploring the intersection of how we may have once seen the world and how we remember how we saw it.
 This is an almost-children’s book for those who might no longer be young, but could use a map to find their way back to that world.